pavanpc/Events-Aggregator/README.md

 ## Design Details

 ###Data collection using the interface
-1. I am assuming the events are sent by sdk to backend using a <b>Restful POST API asynchronously</b> so that the app side will be less loaded.
+1. I am assuming the events are sent by sdk to backend using a <b>RESTful POST API asynchronously</b> so that the app side will be less loaded.

 2. The api inturn publishes  events to kafka.